ikskuh/LoLa/Documentation/README.md

 ### `break`

-`break` will stop the current loop.
-This means that it will stop the execution of the code in the loop block and will return to the end of the loop just like if the condition was `false` or the end of the array was reached.
+`break` will cancel the current loop execution.
+This means that it will continue execution after the loop-block:

 ```js
 var i = 0;